-The achieved number of length measurements were 392% compared to what was required.
-The achieved number of age measurements were 381% compared to what was required.

-The sampling in excess of the requirements is caused by the strata that have to be covered: areas, time (quarters) and size grade and that when taking a sample, a full box is taken.
+The achieved number of length measurements were 442% compared to what was required.
+The achieved number of age measurements were 308% compared to what was required.
+This is caused by the strata that have to be covered: areas, time (quarters) and size grade and that when taking a sample, a full box is taken.